PAINT YOUR IDEAS IN A CANVAS For a proper business model execution

 Ready for a practice session?
 Try it out below:

 Biruwa provides entrepreneurs a structured session to help them create their Business Model Canvas to help them create and improve their business model.
-To learn more click here.
+If you need any help regarding your business model canvas, please fill out our mentoring form here.

 Still confused or not clear about it?
 Check a video here.